 All teachers and students have access to SBE-adopted instructional materials.
-Teachers take part in District provided professional development, professional development provided by consultants (2 days of WFTB training), access to Thinking Maps training on-line, as well as professional development provided by fellow teachers and administrators one time per month during banked time.
-11 teachers attended the National CGI conference, 4 teachers attended Reader's Workshop Training, 6 teachers attended Thinking Maps training over the summer, and 3 teachers are trained as trainers in WFTB.
+Teachers take part in District provided professional development, access to Thinking Maps training on-line, as well as professional development provided by fellow teachers and administrators weekly during banked time.
+Last school year, 11 teachers attended the National CGI conference, 4 teachers attended Reader's Workshop Training, 6 teachers attended Thinking Maps training, and 3 teachers were trained as trainers in WFTB.
+Since school closures, our teachers have taken advantage of a number of remote training opportunities to increase their digital capacity, enhance their ability to engage and teach remotely, and improve the overall distance learning experience.

-Alignment of staff development to content standards, assessed student performance, and professional needs (ESEA) Teachers on the Professional Development Leadership Team develop and deliver professional development based on needs determined through surveys and data review.
+Alignment of staff development to content standards, assessed student performance, and professional needs (ESEA)

+Teachers on the Professional Development Leadership Team develop and deliver professional development based on needs determined through surveys and data review.
 Training by the Literacy Coaches in Depth and Complexity in the classroom, grade level meetings around pacing guides, coaching regarding Tier II and Tier III instruction, and math coaching from our math coaches will take place during the year.

-Ongoing instructional assistance and support for teachers (e.g., use of content experts and instructional coaches) (EPC) Inservicing from our 2 math leaders and 1 literacy coach are on-going.
-Our school psychologist and Specialized Academic Instruction (Special Education) teachers help provide input and assistance with students with special needs.
-Administrators do walk throughs regularly and provide input and assistance with instructional strategies and content.
+Ongoing instructional assistance and support for teachers (e.g., use of content experts and instructional coaches) (EPC) In-services from our 2 math leaders and 1 literacy coach are on-going.
+Our School Psychologist and Specialized Academic Instruction (Special Education) teachers help provide input and assistance with students with special needs.
+Administrators do virtual observations regularly and provide input and assistance with instructional strategies and content.